Over the years, our blues jams have developed a large, faithful following.

 Open blues jam hosted by Wolf featuring "Still Standing" with Linwood Taylor, John Henry,

 Fast Eddie, or Matt Kelley along with Andy Hamburger at Blair's Londontowne Pub, 726 Londontown Rd., Edgewater, MD, 7:30 -

-11:30 pm, 410-956-9799, www.facebook.com/blairspubandgrill
+11:30 pm, 410-956-9799, www.facebook.com/blairspubandgrill (now closed).

 blues jam hosted by Wolf featuring "Still Standing" with Fast Eddie and John Henry along with Scott Rabino at The

 New Deal Cafe, 113 Centerway, Roosevelt Center, Greenbelt, MD, 6:30 - 10 pm, 301-474-5642, www.newdealcafe.com

 Eugene Hideaway Bridges, one of the headliners for the DC Blues Festival, jamming w/Big Boy Little!